-So, the most important thing is to choose an activity (or activities) you enjoy and can do on a regular basis without quitting after some time.
+So, the most important thing is to choose an activity (or activities) we enjoy and can do on a regular basis without quitting after some time.

-We are sure we don’t need to inform you that water is by far the healthiest and most natural beverage one can drink.
+We all know that water is by far the healthiest and most natural beverage one can drink.

-After all, by sticking to water, you will avoid all those unhealthy beverages which are more sugar than anything else.
+After all, by sticking to water, we will avoid all those unhealthy beverages which are more sugar than anything else.
 Not to mention some other questionable ingredients, including preservatives.

-Another research claimed that neither fruit juice, not beverages which are artificially sweetened were proper beverages for the prevention of diabetes.
+Another research showed that neither fruit juice, not beverages that are artificially sweetened were proper beverages for the prevention of the disease.

 And yet another study which lasted 24 weeks observed overweight adults who, while following a weight-loss regime, replaced any diet sodas with water.
 The results were a decrease in their lower fasting blood glucose and insulin resistance, as well as lower insulin levels.

-While not every single individual diagnosed with type II diabetes is overweight, a large percentage are.
-Furthermore, people with prediabetes usually carry excess fat around their abdominal area, which is called visceral fat.
+While not every single individual diagnosed with the metabolic condition is overweight, a large percentage are.
+Many people carry excess fat around their abdominal area, which is called visceral fat.

-And even though losing just a little will prove beneficial, many studies have suggested that the more weight you shed, the less your chances of developing diabetes.
-This is proven by a study involving 1000 individuals.
+And even though losing just a little will prove beneficial, many studies have suggested that the more weight we shed, the less our chances of developing the disease.
+This is shown by a study involving 1000 individuals.

-You don’t have to starve yourself in order to lose weight.
-Choose the healthier methods, such as the paleo, vegetarian and Mediterranean diets.
-Sticking to this new healthy daily diet will also make sure you maintain your weight-loss.
+We don’t have to starve ourselves in order to get in better shape.
+We should choose healthier methods, such as paleo, vegetarian and Mediterranean diets.
+Sticking to this new healthy daily diet will also make sure we maintain our good shape.

-One other study discovered that obese people, after losing weight and experiencing an improvement in their insulin levels and blood glucose levels, saw an elevation in these same levels the moment they gained either a portion or the entire weight they had lost.
+One other study discovered that obese individuals, after getting in better shape and experiencing an improvement in their insulin levels and blood glucose levels, saw an elevation in the same levels the moment they gained either a portion of the entire weight they had lost.

-While this may sound cliché, you’d be doing your health and body a huge favor by quitting smoking, if you happen to be a smoker in the first place.
-Smoking has been linked to a vast number of illnesses, with emphysema, heart disease, and cancer being just a few examples.
+While this may sound cliché, we’d be doing our health and body a huge favor by quitting smoking, if we happen to be a smoker in the first place.
+Smoking has been linked to a vast number of illnesses, with emphysema, heart disease, etc.

-This includes cancer of the breast, digestive tract, prostate, and lungs.
-Even something like second-hand smoking has been linked to type II diabetes.
+Even second-hand smoking has been linked to type II diabetes.
 This is all according to an analysis of several studies.
 This goes particularly for heavy smokers.

 Another study observed the risk in adult male smokers.
 5 years after they had quit their risk was reduced by 13%.
 And in the long run, namely, after 20 years, their risk was the same as that of those who had never smoked in the first place.

-Following a low-carb or ketogenic diet has witnessed a decrease in one’s diabetes risk, and not just by a little either.
-And it’s not like only low-carb diets will do the trick, though they have the most scientific evidence backing them up.
+Following a low-carb or ketogenic diet has witnessed a decrease in one’s risk, and not just by a little.
+And it’s not like only low-carb diets will get this effect, though they have the most scientific evidence backing them up.

 People have constantly reported an increase in their insulin sensitivity.
 As well as a decrease in their insulin levels and blood glucose levels.
-A study which lasted 12 weeks further proved this.
+A study that lasted 12 weeks showed this.

-Not to mention improving your general health and losing some excess weight.
+Not to mention improving our general health and getting in better shape.
 A number of studies have bared witness to this.

-Even if you choose not to limit your carbs, you should still try and limit your portion size.
-Studies have proven time and time again how eating large meal portions at once (as opposed to smaller one throughout your day) has led to much higher insulin and blood sugar levels.
+Even if we choose not to limit our carbs, we should still try and limit our portion size.
+Studies have shown time and time again how eating large meal portions at once (as opposed to smaller ones throughout the day) has led to much higher insulin and blood sugar levels.

 This goes particularly for someone who already happens to be overweight.
-The opposite is true as well: cutting portion sizes is sure to reduce any diabetes risk.
+The opposite is true as well: cutting portion sizes helps reduce any risk.

 In fact, a study lasting 2 years and involving men with prediabetes, discovered that those who practiced healthy nutrition habits and reduced their portions saw a 46% decrease in their risk of diabetes compared to those who didn’t make any lifestyle changes.

-A different study witnessed a group which controlled their portion sizes, lower both their insulin and blood sugar levels during the course of 12 weeks.
-Which, naturally also lowered their chances of developing diabetes.
+A different study witnessed a group that controlled their portion sizes, lower both their insulin and blood sugar levels during the course of 12 weeks.
+Which, naturally also lowered their chances of developing the disease.

-This is an especially important step in preventing diabetes.
-A sedentary lifestyle is when a person does little or no physical activity throughout their day.
-A number of observational studies have witnessed a clear connection between such a lifestyle and a larger risk of developing diabetes.
+This is an especially important step in preventing this chronic condition.
+A sedentary lifestyle is when a person does little or no physical activity throughout the day.
+A number of observational studies have witnessed a connection between such a lifestyle and a larger risk of developing the disease.

-As many as 47 studies claim that those who spent most of their days sitting down had an increase of 91% of their diabetes risk.
-It’s not like you need to make some core changes.
+As many as 47 studies say that those who spent most of their days sitting down had an increase of 91% of their risk.
+It’s not like we need to make some core changes.
 Anything as simple as taking short walks and moving around throughout the day.

-Also, if you happen to have a desk job, it would do your health a world of good if you stood up and moved around for just a couple of minutes every hour.
-And yes, we know how hard it is to make changes in your way of life.
+Also, if we happen to have a desk job, it would do our health a world of good if we stood up and moved around for just a couple of minutes every hour.
+And yes, we know how hard it is to make changes in our way of life.
 Old habits, indeed, die hard.

-This vitamin is very important when it comes to controlling your blood sugar.
-This is proven by many studies which claim that those deficient in vitamin D (or whose blood levels are way too low) have a much higher risk of developing diabetes.
+This vitamin is very important when it comes to controlling our blood sugar.
+This is proven by many studies which say that those deficient in vitamin D (or whose blood levels are way too low) have a much higher risk of developing the chronic condition.

 That’s why the majority of health organizations recommend a vitamin D level of at least 30 ng/ml.
-A specific study discovered that those with high vitamin D blood levels had a 43% lower chance of diabetes than those whose levels were low.
+A specific study discovered that those with high vitamin D blood levels had a 43% lower chance of the disease than those whose levels were low.